AndieWill510/tinydoor/Options/073-spend-your-spoons-where-you-are-believed.md

 It is choosing where life can grow.

-Autistic community is not decoration.
+Neurodivergent community is not decoration.

 It is regulation infrastructure.